temshil/biostate.ai/README.md

 ---

 ### 3.2 Batch Correction and Surrogate Variables
 I then tried correcting for batch effect and library size using surrogate variables and the `ComBat_seq` function from the `sva` (v3.56.0) R package.
-The PCA plot for `ComBat_seq` looked promising: compared to the default `edgeR` pipeline, P0 samples clustered together.
+The PCA plot for `ComBat_seq` looked promising: compared to the default `edgeR` pipeline, P0 samples clustered together, although the other timepoints appear more dispersed.
 The top two components explaining variability, however, remained unchanged.

 <p align="center">
 <img src="Figures/pca_combat.png" width="750">